-- MicroEJ SDK, the integrated development environment for writing applications.
+• MicroEJ SDK, the integrated development environment for writing applications.
 It is based on Eclipse and is relies on the integrated Java compiler (JDT).
 It also provides a dependency manager for managing MicroEJ Libraries (see MicroEJ Module Manager).
-The current distribution of MicroEJ SDK (20.10) is built on top of Eclipse 2020-06. - MicroEJ Platform, a software package including the resources and tools required for building and testing an application for a specific MicroEJ-ready device.
+The current distribution of MicroEJ SDK (20.10) is built on top of Eclipse 2020-06.

+- MicroEJ Platform, a software package including the resources and tools required for building and testing an application for a specific MicroEJ-ready device.
 MicroEJ Platforms are imported into MicroEJ SDK within a local folder called MicroEJ Platforms repository.
 Once a MicroEJ Platform is imported, an application can be launched and tested on Simulator.
-It also provides a mean to locally deploy the application on a MicroEJ-ready device.

-• MicroEJ-ready device, an hardware device that will be programmed with a MicroEJ Firmware.
+It also provides a mean to locally deploy the application on a MicroEJready device. - MicroEJ-ready device, an hardware device that will be programmed with a MicroEJ Firmware.
 A MicroEJ Firmware is a binary instance of MicroEJ runtime for a target hardware board.

-$Starting from \, scratch, the \, steps \, to \, go \, through \, the \, whole \, process \, are \, detailed \, in \, the \, following \, sections \, of \, this \, chapter \, .$
+Starting from scratch, the steps to go through the whole process are detailed in the following sections of this chapter :

-- Download and install a MicroEJ Platform - Build and run your first application on Simulator - Build and run your first application on target hardware
+- Download and install a MicroEJ Platform - Build and run your first Application on Simulator - Build and run your first Application on Device